 This technique allows retrieving the cloud top pressure of low or medium opaque clouds on a pixel basis, in case a thermal inversion has been detected in forecast NWP fields.
 It relies on the support of on-line RTTOV simulations and therefore requires the availability of the atmospheric vertical profile.
 These atmospheric profiles are forecast by a NWP model, temporally and spatially interpolated to the exact slot and to the processed pixel.
-The RTTOV simulations are computed on segments whose size is defined by the user (by default, 44 pixels).
+The RTTOV simulations are computed on segments whose size is defined by the user (by default, 44 pixels) and modified as described in 4.2.1.2.3.2 (extrapolation above tropopause) and 4.2.1.2.3.3 (correction from RTTOV bias)).

-The cloud is set below the thermal inversion only if its T10.8μm brightness temperature is larger than the air temperature below the inversion minus 10K (in case of subsident thermal inversion (see the definition in 4.2.1.2.3.1)) or larger than the simulated T10.8μm brightness temperature below the inversion minus 5K (in case of non subsident thermal inversion).
+The cloud is set below the thermal inversion only if its T10.8 μ m brightness temperature is larger than the air temperature below the inversion minus 10K (in case of subsident thermal inversion (see the definition in 4.2.1.2.3.1)) or larger than the simulated T10.8 μ m brightness temperature below the inversion minus 5K (in case of non subsident thermal inversion).
 In that case, the cloud is set below the inversion at a level between the top of the inversion and the colder part below the inversion depending on the strength of the inversion.